The Compassionate Friends Principles

 Chapter meetings are, above all, safe places where thoughts and feelings can be freely expressed, and where all participants can find care and friendship.

 The Compassionate Friends's secondary programs, website, social media, and conferences, create a safe and caring environment that provides comfort and support for all members.
+Chapters are self-managing, and operate within the principles, policies, and practices of The Compassionate Friends.
+We honor those who lead our Chapters as integral to The Compassionate Friends's mission, and work to support them in their outreach.

 6. The Compassionate Friends chapters belong to their members.